+4. Stunning nature and Arctic wildlife

 Tromsø is located in the heart of the Arctic wilderness, surrounded by steep mountains and beautiful fjords.
-The stunning nature is so close to the city centre that you can admire the Arctic landscape from Tromsø’s main street.
-It is also possible to see sea eagles and seals just a 30 to 45-minute drive from downtown Tromsø.
+The stunning nature is so close that you can admire the landscape from the city centre or from the Cable Car.
+It is also possible to see sea eagles and seals from Tromsø.
 Read more about the Arctic wildlife here.
-Last season, humpback whales and orcas were spotted near Skjervøy, and guided tours will take you out for good possibilities of seeing them.
-You can book all whale safaris here.
+Experience whales in their natural habitat from November through January.
+Read more about whale watching here.

 The people of the North are proud of their culture and history, and are happy to share all aspects of it.
-Ranging from Sami adventures and the traditional art of brewing, to Polar history, research and visits to locals homes, there's always something new to learn about our town.
+Ranging from the Sami culture, to the traditional art of brewing, Polar history, research from the Arctic, and local art.
+There's always something new to learn about our town.
 See a list of our attractions here.

 6. A lively Arctic city

-The Capital of the North has a rich cultural life.
-Several important events are held during winter such as Tromsø International Film Festival, Polar Night Half Marathon, the Northern Lights Festival and Sami Week.
-The New Year’s Eve Concert and the Northern Lights Concerts in the Arctic Cathedral are also popular amongst visitors and locals.
-See all of our events here.
+Tromsø has a rich cultural life.
+Several important events are held during winter such as Tromsø International Film Festival (TIFF), Polar Night Half Marathon, the Northern Lights Festival, and Sami Week.
+The New Year’s Eve Concert, and the Northern Lights Concerts in the Arctic Cathedral are also popular amongst visitors and locals.

 Take a stroll though the historical city centre and visit our galleries to browse art from northern Norway or some of our local shops.
 Read more about shopping here.